tillmzw/cos/content/posts/28-Castle-Ravenloft.md

 The party goes to the crossroads a few hours away from Vallaki and the promised carriage is waiting there.
 Its drawn by skeletal non-burning horses and drives itself to castle Ravenloft once the party enters.

 The carriage crosses a 50ft draw bridge before entering the courtyard of the castle.
-There they are welcomed by Rahadim, whom they've met before and Cyrrus.
+There they are welcomed by {{% mdref rahadin %}}, whom they've met before and Cyrrus.
 Cyrrus is a mongrelfolk similar to the people in Krezk.

 The party is led to the guest rooms.
 There are 2 servants there.
 An man and a young woman making the beds.
 The young woman turns out to be [Mad Marys]({{< ref "mad-mary" >}}) daughter.
 She confirms the story that the party assumed.
 The daughter was held against her will by Mad Mary.
 She seems to be content in the castle.